-- They have at least eight to twelve breastfeeds within 24 hours. - They have six to eight pale coloured, wet cloth nappies or five to six pale, odourless heavily wet, disposable nappies over a 24 hour period after the first few days. - Breastfed babies but should have at least two soft yellow poos every 24 hours for the first 6 weeks.
-Infrequent bowel patterns in older babies (after 6 weeks) is not a sign of constipation.
-Breastmilk is so good there is nothing to waste. - They are contented after most feeds. - They have good skin and muscle tone. - They show signs of growth or weight gain.
+- They have at least eight to twelve breastfeeds within 24 hours. - They have six to eight pale coloured, wet cloth nappies or five to six pale, odourless heavily wet, disposable nappies over a 24-hour period after the first few days. - Breastfed babies but should have at least two soft yellow poos every 24 hours for the first 6 weeks. - They are contented after most feeds. - They have good skin and muscle tone. - They show signs of growth or weight gain.
 Babies lose 5-10% of their birthweight in the first few days.
-Your Child and Family Health Nurse or GP will monitor baby's weight, Babies usually reach their birthweight by 2-3 weeks.
+Babies usually reach their birthweight by around 2 weeks of age and then put on weight slowly.
+Your Child and Family Health Nurse or GP will monitor baby's weight and discuss it with you if they have any concerns.